 Before you even start your trip, make sure that you carefully research the travel area.
 For example, find out if there is a drug abuse problem in the area and where these issues are more likely to occur.
 Map these spots out and avoid them when you’re on your trip.
 Just as importantly, map out fun activities and restaurants that you can visit that will improve your chances of increased sobriety.

 Also, knowing where detox and rehab centers are located in the area to which you are traveling can help you if you do relapse and need immediate help to recover.
 A detox center can help you get through withdrawal without experiencing severe symptoms.
-And outpatient or even inpatient recovery centers can help you understand why relapse occurred and provide you with a healing guide through this difficult time.
+IOP outpatient or even inpatient recovery centers can help you understand why relapse occurred and provide you with a healing guide through this difficult time.

 Tip 3: Make Yourself Comfortable